-A prize of $1,000 and publication by Tupelo Press is given annually for a poetry chapbook.
+A prize of $1,000, publication by Tupelo Press, and 25 author copies is given annually for a poetry chapbook.
 Submit a manuscript of 20 to 36 pages with a $25 entry fee by October 31.
 Visit the website for complete guidelines.

 Whether you end up distributing your own prose or poetry at a reading or collecting the work of your friends in limited editions, these instructions on how to create and bind your own chapbooks offer hours of bookmaking fun.